 Strategies (a) and (c) are valid, but (b) is not.
+(If you change one character of Strategy (b), then it becomes a valid strategy.
+Which character and how should you change it?)

 (10) A politician claims that if we adopt their plan, then everyone will benefit.
 Let A ="we adopt their plan" and let B(x) = "x benefits".
 This claim may be formalized as " $A \rightarrow (\forall x)B(x)$ ".
 When asked to justify their claim, the politician explains" "Imagine if we did not adopt the plan.
 Then X, Y, and Z are likely to happen, and some people will not benefit".
-This explanation may be formalized as " $(\neg A) \rightarrow$ $(\exists x)(\neg B(x))$ ".
+This explanation may be formalized as " $(\neg A) \rightarrow (\exists x)(\neg B(x))$ ".
 Does this explanation justify the claim?
 Explain why or why not.